Time. There’s just never enough of it, right? Our days are packed with work, family, social obligations, and a million other things to do.

 Hi, Maria!
 Can you start off by telling us a little bit about your background?

 I’ve always loved to read since I was very young.
-I was that student who was always in the school/city library, the bookmobile, and always got a free pizza for BOOK IT!.
+I was that student who was always in the school/city library, the bookmobile, and always got a free pizza for reading!
 For study hall, I signed up to work in the school library instead, and I’d get in trouble sometimes for reading during classes.
 As I grew up, I’d notice spelling and grammar errors in the books I’d read and other everyday places.

 As much as I love to read, I’m also good at numbers, and that’s what I ended up doing as a full-time career.
 But I’d always thought it would be great to get paid to read and find errors.
 It seemed like most of those types of jobs require some sort of degree, though.
 That is, until I found Proofread Anywhere two years ago.